bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 ---------------

+# ADD A RESOURCE

+**To add a resource:**
+1. Click the **Add Resource** button on the toolbar at the record level.
+1. Fill out all the required fields for each resource type as described below.

-# RESOURCE TYPE SPECIFIC FIELDS
+## RESOURCE TYPE SPECIFIC FIELDS

 \* indicates required fields.